mugnihidayah/synapse-frontend/README.md

 Synapse is a next-generation chat interface for Retrieval-Augmented Generation (RAG) systems.
 Built with modern web technologies, it provides a seamless, production-grade experience for interacting with AI models and documents.

+> **Note**: This is the frontend interface for the [Synapse Instant Document Insight](https://github.com/mugnihidayah/synapse-instant-document-insight) backend project.

 ![Synapse UI](/public/synapse-preview.png)

 ## 🚀 Key Features